Introduction

 - Network Failures: Partitions, packet loss, or high latency (e.g., 100ms RTT due to congestion, triggering CAP trade-offs).

-- Partial Failures: Some components fail while others remain operational (e.g., DynamoDB replica unavailable, reducing throughput by 33
+- Partial Failures: Some components fail while others remain operational (e.g., DynamoDB replica unavailable, reducing throughput by 33% in a 3-replica setup).

-- Resource Exhaustion: CPU, memory, or disk overload (e.g., Redis memory full, triggering eviction and < 1
+- Resource Exhaustion: CPU, memory, or disk overload (e.g., Redis memory full, triggering eviction and < 1% hit rate drop).

-- Byzantine Failures: Malicious or erroneous behavior (e.g., faulty Bloom Filter false positives at 1
+- Byzantine Failures: Malicious or erroneous behavior (e.g., faulty Bloom Filter false positives at 1% rate).

 Impact of Failures